SMLaursen/tsncf/README.md

 * [SLF4J](http://www.slf4j.org/) and [LogBack](http://logback.qos.ch/) for logging (not mandatory)

 ## Getting Started ##
-The folder 'resource' includes some small example files.
+The folder `/resource` includes some small example files.
 The solution for these can be displayed using the command where the -net argument refers to architecture files and -app argument for application files.

 	$ Java -jar TSNSolver -net <file> -app <file> -display

 ## Authors ##